eneshecan/whatsapp-for-linux/CONTRIBUTING.md

 # How to contribute

-I'm really happy you're reading this, because we need volunteer developers to help this project.
+I'm really happy you're reading this, because I need volunteers to help this project.
+You can contribute by opening issues, resolving any issue especially [good first issues](https://github.com/eneshecan/whatsapp-for-linux/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), improving documentation etc.

 ## Submitting changes